Questions? We have answers.

 How do I request a copy of my statement?

-Should you need a copy of your statement, you can sign onto Rosedale Federal’s online banking and print off the statement you seek.
+Should you need a copy of your statement, you can sign onto Rosedale Federal’s digital banking and print off the statement you seek.
 Or you can call 410.668.4400 or visit one of our branches.
 We’re always happy to assist you.
 A fee may apply.

 How does Rosedale Federal safeguard my confidential information?